beCeeSoftArt/Windows/README.md

 # Windows - code, example and projects

-The repository contains some code, example and projects.
+The repository contains C# and C++ code, examples and projects.